-You will hold a grade 5 or above in English Language
+GCSE grade 5 or above in English Language

 This subject will be assessed by external examination and coursework (the language investigation).

-An A Level in English Language is valued by both higher education establishments and employers, since it shows a high level of communication skills and the ability to think analytically.
+An A Level in English Language is valued by both Higher Education establishments and employers, since it shows a high level of communication skills and the ability to think analytically.
 Popular career choices include teacher (primary/secondary/further education or Teacher of English as a Foreign Language), speech therapist, lawyer, librarian, journalist, or roles in media and communications.